 Once you have a full picture of what is required in each area, you can start to add all the finer details.
 The more detailed on the following points you can be, the better:

-Let’s now consider colour.
-There are nearly 2,000 Pantone colour references.
-Your design guidelines will be very specific about which colour to use, most often in 2D print.
-But it’s a whole different story when you have to achieve the exact colour match in your retail store, car dealership or workplace – be it graphics, tiling, wallpaper or paint.
+Let’s now consider color.
+There are nearly 2,000 Pantone color references.
+Your design guidelines will be very specific about which color to use, most often in 2D print.
+But it’s a whole different story when you have to achieve the exact color match in your retail store, car dealership or workplace – be it graphics, tiling, wallpaper or paint.

 Of course, product knowledge is important but what probably counts most is experience.
 What works on paper does not always translate in reality.
 Tried and tested solutions are worth their weight in gold.